hypo69/hypo/docs/gemini/set 0/en/explainer/src/scenario/README.RU.md

 **Relationship Chain:**

 The `src.scenario` module interacts with JSON files, external websites, and a database (likely PrestaShop).
 The JSON files define the actions to be taken.
 The `src.scenario` module fetches data, processes it, and stores it in the database.
-This demonstrates a pipeline of fetching, processing, and storing data.
+This demonStartes a pipeline of fetching, processing, and storing data.

 ```